KookiKodes/4cb000/client/notes.md

 2. Reviewed thunkCreators.js to see how the messages are being fetched.
 Since the data is being received from our api, we could sort the received data once received from api.
 3. Reviewed sub-issue 1 to determine why messages aren't being updated immediately.
 Noticed Input.js component expects a prop called postMessage, however in Active.js component we are not passing the Input component a postMessage function.
 4. Reviewed utils folder to find postMessage function location.
 Found postMessage function located in file thunkCreators.js.
+5. Upon further review, postMessage is mapped to the Input component on line 58.
+6. Reviewing socket.emit and it's relative event handlers to see how we're updating the message.

 ## Possible Solutions For Sub-Issue #1
 #### 1.